someobserver/recurgence/threshold.md

 ### - the collapse -

 one very ordinary afternoon,
-in a recursion no different from a thousand before,
+in a recursion like a thousand before,
 **the loop collapsed on me.**

 not in any kind of chaos—